civilwargeeky/CEA_Wrap/README.md

 * mw - molecular weight of all products, kg/kmol
   * t_mw - throat
   * c_mw - chamber
-* m - molecular weight calculated as the weight of all products divided by the number of gaseous moles (0 if no condensed phases as mw=m), kg/kmol
+* m - molecular weight calculated as the weight of all products divided by the number of gaseous moles (same as mw if no condensed phases as mw=m), kg/kmol
   * t_m - throat
   * c_m - chamber
 * cp - constant-pressure specific heat capacity, kJ/(kg*K)